AKROGIS/AnimalMovement/Documentation/Readme.md

 ## Markdown

-These documents, usually for developer reference, do not need to be convert to PDF or HTMl.
-Visual Studio code (and other editors) have a preview mode and the Github website displays the formatted documents to make them easier to read.
+These documents, usually for developer reference, do not need to be convert to PDF or HTML.
+Visual Studio Code (and other editors) have a preview mode and the Github website displays the formatted documents to make them easier to read.